Around the World in a Bathtub: Bathing All Over the Globe

-Watch the Video to Follow Along with our Activity Guide:
+Watch this video to follow along with our Activity Guide.

 Wade is a professor of English at Moorpark College and the author of Why Do I Have to Make My Bed?
 (Tricycle).
 Wade lives in Santa Clarita, California.

 Micha Archer, illustrator